-I consider my body to the the vehicle my soul uses to experience this physical reality, and my soul wants the full package!
+I consider my body to be the the vehicle my soul uses to experience this physical reality, and my soul wants the full package!

-Over the years, as I gave up drinking, smoking, taking drugs and eating crap (I still have my weaknesses :)), comments were made to me along the lines of “why are you so extreme?” or “moderation in all things is better”.
-I found myself becoming that girl…you know, the one justifying and defending herself, over explaining her decisions and in doing so, sounding like an overzealous git.
+Over the years, as I gave up drinking, smoking, taking drugs and eating crap (I still have my weaknesses :)), comments were made to me along the lines of “why are you so extreme?” or “moderation in all things is better” I found myself becoming that girl…you know, the one justifying and defending herself, over explaining her decisions and in doing so, sounding like an overzealous git.

 On reflection, what I wish I said is…”I want to know what it feels like to live at my fullest potential.
 I want make the most of every second of my life.
-I don’t want to be wake up feeling like shit anymore.
+I don’t want to wake up feeling like shit anymore.
 I want to move with grace and ease when I’m very old and I want to travel until the day I die”.

 So, how do I live?
 As high vibrational as I can.
-This means being as clean as I can according to what makes me happy (your relationship to what you do and how it makes you feel is an important component – that’s why some people get sick doing something while other’s don’t).
+This means being as clean as I can according to what makes me happy (your relationship to what you do and eat and how it makes you feel is an important component – that’s why some people get sick doing something while other’s don’t).
 I try to give myself at least 12-16 hours break between dinner and my next meal.
-I’m 100% vegetarian and about 95% on a whole food, plant based diet, which includes minimal processed food, dairy and sugar.
+I’m 100% vegetarian and about 95% on a whole food, plant based diet, which includes minimal processed foods and sugar.
 I still have a small weakness for chocolate every now and then, and no longer drink alcohol (been there – done that – H20 all the way!), or do heavy drugs and I do my best to only use natural products in the home and on my body.
 I can have my blowouts every so often (a big pizza or ice-cream) and I never apologise for my decisions nor judge others for theirs.
 I meditate every day and continue to practice Ashtanga yoga most days alongside riding, snowboarding and any other adventure I can find.

 Most importantly, I do what I want, because it’s right for me.
 I don’t change to suit someone else or behave in ways that don’t resonate with me just to make other’s feel Ok or because someone told me to.